How to tag southern bluefin tuna

 - it will stay fastened to the fish

-- the tag number and other information can be easily read.
+- the tag number and other information are easy to read.

 Step-by-step

 These instructions are for attaching tags to fish that will be frozen.
-When tagging fish that won't be frozen – because the fish are processed differently – you might need to change how you attach the tag.
+If you're tagging fish that won't be frozen, you might need to change how you attach the tag.
+This is because they get processed differently.

-1. Tie the band of the tag to the bottom of the gills (the throat) of the tuna and insert the end of the band into the slot at the base of the tag.
-Make sure to keep the jagged (rough) surface on the inside.
+1. Tie the band of the tag to the bottom of the gills (the throat) of the tuna.
+Insert the end of the band into the slot at the base of the tag.
+Make sure to keep the jagged (rough) surface of the tag on the inside.

 2. Pull and fasten the band.
-We recommend you attach the tag to the front end (nearest to the head) as much as possible, to protect the tag with the gill covers.
-This may prevent the tag breaking in case of damage.
+We recommend you attach the tag to the front end (nearest to the head) as much as possible.
+This will help to protect the tag with the gill covers.
+This can help keep the tag from breaking if it gets damaged.

-3. After fastening the band, slide the tag around so that the plate is on the inside of the body.
+3. After fastening the band, slide the tag around so that it's on the inside of the body.

 In most cases, a fisher (with a permit) will tag the fish.